 - POs: Pitchouts.
 Did the manager try and guess when the opposing team was running?

 - PR: Pinch-runners used.
-Does the manager have a Billy Hamilton (or his doppelganger) on his roster, and does he use him at an opportune moment?
+Does the manager have a Taylor Featherston (22 pinch-running appearances in 2015) on his roster, and does he use him at an opportune moment?

 - Att Sac.: Sacrifices attempted.
 It doesn’t matter if the attempt succeeded or not.
 Did the manager at least try?